Islamic design

 Traditional latrine attached to the side of a dhow Modern latrine attached to the stern of a dhow Internal view of the zuli

 Dhows are usually provided with a zuli, a small latrine cantilevered over the side of the craft for use at sea.
-The zuli are provided with a low enclosing wall to provide some degree of basic privacy and are equipped with a hole in their base.
+The zuli has a low enclosing wall to provide some degree of basic privacy and is equipped with a hole in their base.
 Usually the latrine is suspended near the stern of the craft, but I understand it can also be located near the prow, the position dependent upon the direction of the wind and the attitude of the craft in order for the zuli to sit on the lee side of the craft.
 They’re a necessary and typical feature of traditional Gulf craft.

 With the developing interest in the use of boats for recreation, more up-to-date versions of the zuli can be seen on new or converted dhows.
 It is notable that boat owners continue to use an external version of the traditional zuli rather than an internally located latrine as would be found on Western craft.
 This appears to say much for the intent to keep traditions and to develop, in the case of the zuli shown in this photograph, woodworking skills to produce a refined teak unit which provides considerable privacy with its high external treatment and doors on the access side to create privacy, a bracing board and traditionally-based decoration around it.